Map by Maximilian Dörrbecker. (Creative Commons attribution-share-alike license via Wikimedia Commons).

 For a brief overview of a foreign jurisdiction's legal system, consult one or more of the following online resources:

+The Federal Judicial Center's Primer on the Civil Law System provides a helpful introduction to the civil law tradition.
 To develop a deeper, more nuanced understanding of the world's major legal traditions, or the legal system of a particular foreign jurisdiction, consult one or more of the print resources listed below: